VladimirStanovov/CarND-Behavioral-Cloning-P3/README.md

 The model was trained and validated on different data sets to ensure that the model was not overfitting using a generator (code line 240).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-From my point of view, the overfitting is not a big issue for this problem, because basically underfitting is what I have expirienced more (especially for track 2).
-However, overfitting may occur, if the model is trained too long, 400+ epochs.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 239).
+The model used an adam optimizer, so the learning rate was not tuned manually (model_track1.py line 239).

 ####4.
 Appropriate training data